„Horwitz riss das Publikum in die wilden Gefühlstiefen der Brel-Musik.“Kölner Stadtanzeiger

 Horwitz certainly remains a very welcome guest on the musical-literary scene: be it a recital of Brecht songs, Weill’s “Dreigroschenoper”, be it Stravinsky’s “The Soldier’s Tale” or Beethoven’s “Egmont”, Horwitz sings, plays and interprets the different characters with an incomparable intensity.

 Dominique Horwitz recently worked together with conductors as Valery Gergiev (Stravinsky’s “Oedipus Rex”), Daniel Barenboim (Stravinsky’s “Soldier’s Tale”) and Christoph Eschenbach (Mendelssohn’s “A Midsummer Night’s Dream”).
 He has been invited to important festivals such as Lucerne Festival, Rheingau Musik-Festival or Schleswig-Holstein Musik Festival.
-He also is a regular guest at Komische Oper Berlin.

 In 1992 Horwitz received the “Golden Lion” for Best Actor and in 2002 he was awarded the Mephisto Award for his Brel programme.